TV4/polopoly-exporter/README.md

 to speed up export time try increasing memory used by jruby and use server like so:

-    jruby --server -J-Xmx1024m polopoly-exporter.rb [OUTPUT\_DIR] []CONTENT\_ID]
+    jruby --server -J-Xmx1024m polopoly-exporter.rb [OUTPUT_DIR] [CONTENT_ID]

 ##todo
     - make this a gem. as it is handy to fire up irb and require 'polopoly-exporter' to dig around in polopoly.
-    - if you sites have refences to other sites this will basically export everything currently published.
+    - if your sites have refences to other sites this will basically export everything currently published.